GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/advanced_quickstart/ADVANCED_QUICKSTART.md

 ```

 The command does the following:
-1. Creates temporary directory $TMPDIR and copies `clouddeploy.yaml` and `configuration` into it.
+1. Creates temporary directory $TMPDIR and copies `clouddeploy.yaml` and `configuration/skaffold.yaml` into it.
-2. Replaces the placeholders in `$TMPDIR/clouddeploy.yaml`
+2. Replaces the placeholders in `$TMPDIR/clouddeploy.yaml`.
-3. Obtains the URL of the latest version of the custom image, built in step 6, and sets it in `$TMPDIR/configuration/skaffold.yaml`
+3. Obtains the URL of the latest version of the custom image, built in step 6, and sets it in `$TMPDIR/configuration/skaffold.yaml`.

 Lastly, apply the Cloud Deploy configuration defined in `clouddeploy.yaml`: